paxorus/monopoly/README.md

 * houses/hotels change value
 * building houses

-#### Code
-* updateBalance() and updateLocation() should move into a Player class.
-* As should the "roll" global state, it's too difficult to call now from commchest.

 #### Other
-* Instead of a "Hide Card" button, just have an X or Close button on the card itself.
 * The Go indiv prevents hovering over the second row of sprites on Go.
-* Interactive elements should have a pointer cursor.
 * Chance and comm chest images.

 ## Rules